This article was updated for the latest in zirconia crown prep guidance, it was originally published in July of 2022.

 Why is tooth preparation for crowns important?

-Proper zirconia crown horizontal and vertical preparation is crucial to a comfortable and correct prosthodontic fit.
+Proper zirconia crown preparation is crucial to a comfortable and correct prosthodontic fit.
 Precision fitting restorations, e.g., a zirconia dental crown, can impact how your patient’s mouth feels and operates, influencing their experience.
 It also affects the patient’s oral health.
 If an improper fit and excess cement are used, it can lead to issues.
 The wrong fit risks can include:

 - Cavities and tooth decay